AmrSheta22/Devices-Price-Classification-System/README.md

 # Overview
 This is a device price classification system that uses Python and SpringBoot.
 Mainly the system includes two small projects: <br/>
   ● Python project: allows you to predict the prices, allowing the sellers to classify the device's prices according to their characteristics <br/>
   ● SpringBoot project: contains a simple entity, and a few endpoints, to call the service  from the Python project for a bunch of test cases, and store them.

-The Python project analyzes the devices data and preprocesses and visualize it to give a better understanding of the best ways for modelling it.
-The modelling was done inside the notebook inside the `modelling` directory and the model is called inside a flask API that takes an input device and outputs the price range from 0 to 3. <br/>
+The Python project analyzes the device's data and preprocesses and visualizes it to give a better understanding of the best ways for modelling it.
+The modeling was done inside the notebook inside the `model` directory and the model is called inside a flask API that takes an input device and outputs the price range from 0 to 3. <br/>
 The SpringBoot project contains a simple h2 database with several operations such as adding and removing devices.
 It also calls the flask API to predict input devices to the database.
 It contains the following endpoints:<br/>
   ● POST /api/devices/: Retrieve a list of all devices <br/>
   ● GET /api/devices/{id}: Retrieve details of a specific device by ID. <br/>
   ● POST /api/devices: Add a new device. <br/>
   ● POST /api/predict/{deviceId}: Predicts the device price and inputs it into the device entity <br/>

 # Installation:
 After cloning the project using the following snippet: